ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   1. You will configure your load balancers when you get your IP addresses assigned.

-### CSPLAB: Request a new subnet for your cluster
+### IBM Cloud Adoption Lab Users: Request a new subnet for your cluster

-  If you are deploying a cluster into the IBM Cloud Adoption Lab's OCP environment you will need to be assigned a subnet.
+IBM employees who are deploying a cluster into the IBM Cloud Adoption Lab's OCP environment you will need to be assigned a subnet.
 Send an email to the csplab-admin mailing list to request the subnet.

 When you request your subnet, provide the MAC address for each of your cluster nodes including the 2 load balancers.

 The lab admins will configure the DHCP and DNS servers and router for your assigned subnet.

-  If you are deploying into the CSPLAB you can ignore the steps `Configure DHCP Server` and `Configure DNS Server` sections, these will be done for you.
+If you are deploying into the IBM Cloud Adoption Lab you can ignore the steps `Configure DHCP Server` and `Configure DNS Server` sections, these will be done for you.

 ### Configure the DHCP server

-Each node will need to be added to the DHCP server so that it can get its IP address and hostname at boot time.
+Each node will need to be added to the DHCP server so that it can get a static mapped IP address and hostname at boot time.

 It is also possible to add this information to the ignition files, but doing so is out of the scope of this document.

-If modifying ignition files, you must create a separate ignition file for each node rather than just one for each type of node.
+Note, however, that if you plan to modify the ignition files to add static IP addresses, you must create a separate ignition file for each node rather than just one for each type of node.

-See Appendix B for an example dhcpd.conf file.
+See Appendix B for an example dhcpd.conf file if using the standard isc-dhcp-server dhcp package.

 If the nodes are on the correct network and the DHCP server is configured correctly, each node should boot with the IP address and hostname you configured for each node.

-**IMPORTANT:** Make sure the hostname you specify for the node in the DHCP server is the same as the hostname you use for your DNS server where that is possible.
+**IMPORTANT:** Make sure the hostname you specify for the node in the DHCP server is the same as the hostname you use for your DNS server.

 ### Configure the DNS Server